-- Compile a special grocery list for your lunches. - Take a few moments and plan out your lunch meals for the week.
-This will make the shopping a lot easier.
+- Compile a special grocery list for your lunches. - Take a few moments and plan your lunch meals for the week.
+This will make shopping a lot easier.
 It will help to decrease food waste and will help you to have packable foods in your home. - Make sure your meals contain complex carbohydrates, healthy fats, and protein.
-This will assure that the foods will keep you satisfied throughout the rest of your work day. - Set a goal to at least take your lunch three times per week. - Buy some handy containers to pack your food in. - Make extras of a dinner to have for lunch the next day. - Leave some food at work such as peanut butter, tuna fish, granola, yogurt etc. (this can work for those days that you are in a pinch). - Prepare some soup and freeze into portable portions. - If you are having a bagel for breakfast maybe have half the bagel with cream cheese for breakfast and save the other half to go with lunch.
-At lunch, have the other half with avocado and tomato. - Take a 10-minute walk on your lunch break for an energy boost. - Make the lunch time fun.
+This assures that the foods will keep you satisfied throughout the rest of your work day. - Set a goal to take your lunch at least three times per week. - Buy some containers for packing your food. - Make extras when cooking dinner to have for lunch the next day. - Leave some food at work such as peanut butter, tuna fish, granola, yogurt etc. (this can work for those days that you are in a pinch). - Prepare soup and freeze into portable portions. - If you are having a bagel for breakfast, eat half of the bagel with cream cheese and save the other half for lunch.
+At lunch, eat the other half with avocado and tomato. - Take a 10-minute walk on your lunch break for an energy boost. - Make lunch time fun.
 Put together a meal that you would usually eat at home that is tasty and special.
-Then pack up the extra so that you can enjoy it in your work environment. - If you feel like you are getting stuck in a rut and are eating the same things for lunch every single day, try making it a rule for yourself that you will try one new food a week such as a new piece of fruit or a different sandwich combination. - Make a trail mix and use that as a part of your lunch.
-It's a great food to give you a sustained amount of energy for the rest of your work day. - Examples: nuts, dried fruit, seeds, and dark chocolate chips. - Only buy a portion of the lunch.
+Then, pack up the extra so that you can enjoy it in your work environment. - If you feel like you are getting stuck in a rut and eating the same things for lunch every single day, try making it a rule for yourself that you will try one new food a week such as a new piece of fruit or a different sandwich combination. - Make trail mix and use that as a part of your lunch.
+It's a great food to give you a sustained amount of energy for the rest of your work day. - Examples: nuts, dried fruit, seeds, and dark chocolate chips. - Only buy a portion of lunch.
 Bring a sandwich with you and then just buy the soup. - Make your own convenience foods. - Prepackaged, portion sized yogurts and granola bars can get expensive and sometimes do not contain the best ingredients. - Buy a big container of plain yogurt and portion it out into portable containers. - Make a tray of granola bars and package them individually to take with you.